DUNE/computing-training-basics-short/_episodes/10-code-makeover-day2.md

 **Rebin histograms.**  Some histograms, say binned in channels <i>x</i> ticks or channels <i>x</i> frequency bins for a 2D FFT plot, can get very memory hungry.

+### I/O optimization:

+**Do as much calculation as you can per data element read.**  You can spin over a TTree once per plot, or you can spin through the TTree once and make all the plots.
+ROOT compresses data by default on write and uncompresses it on readin, so this is both an I/O and a CPU issue, to minimize the data that are read.

+**Saving compressed data reduces I/O time and storage needs.**  Even though compressing data takes CPU, a slow disk or network can mean your workflow is in fact faster to trade CPU time instead of the disk read time.

+**Stream data with xrootd**  You will wait less for your first event than if you copy the file, put less stress on the data storage elements, and have more reliable i/o with dCache.

 ## Build time optimization:

 **Minimize the number of #included files.**  If you don’t need an #include, don’t use it.
 It takes time to find these files in the search path and include them.